Harris Invictus Academy Croydon: History

 In 2010, Croydon had three popular Harris Federation academies that had been graded as 'outstanding' and demographic pressure to create a thousand extra secondary school places.
 Invictus was a local pressure group that teamed up with the Federation to apply to form a free school.
 Harris Invictus Academy Croydon was established in September 2014.
-It was rated 'outstanding' by Ofsted following its inspection in September 2016.
+It was rated 'outstanding' by Ofsted in both of its last inspections, which took place in 2016 and 2023.

 Harris has identified that children of low income families do better with shorter Key Stage 3, and a three-year exam orientated Key Stage 4, this is spoken of as 'three years to do their GCSE'.
 Ofsted believes that these students are losing out on the wider Key Stage 3 experience, and warned Harris that schools who used the two plus three method would lose their 'outstanding' status.
 Harris instructed Invictus Croydon and 26 other secondary academies to switch to the three plus two model in July 2019.

 Curriculum

 Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.
 Schools endeavour to get all students to achieve the English Baccalaureate (EBACC) qualification — this must include core subjects, a modern or ancient foreign language, and either history or geography.

 Harris Invictus Academy Croydon operates a three-year, Key Stage 3 where all the core National Curriculum subjects are taught.
 The school chooses to prioritise breadth of curriculum early on, so that students can widen their understanding and appreciation of the world, music, art and science, believing that through broad immersion, students will excel later in formal examinations.

 The preparation for GCSE examinations, Key Stage 4 starts in year 10.
 The students follow a core curriculum of maths, science and English for 6 lessons a week and take four options for 3 lessons a week.
 One of these options should be Spanish or French, and another history or geography.
 In addition, there is compulsory RE (PSRE) and a session of sports or physical education (PE).
 Where appropriate, any subject may be set by ability.
 Students with English as an additional language will be put in a higher ability set than the raw test mark would suggest, reflecting that limited language might have depressed their score.

-For Key Stage 5, it offers two pathways, one relating to a combination of science/maths and the other ICT/business.
-Other combinations are possible through the partner schools in the Harris Sixth Form Federation.